offchan42/vimrc/README.md

 **Update 3**: I'm now using `Visual Studio Code` as my go to text editor now.
 As it's easy to use and it also has a stunning Vim extension.
 It's fast to open in my PC.
 It took less than 3 seconds to run.
 That's not a lot of time to tolerate!
-With the Vim extension, I can do pretty much everything without much trouble.
+Its Vim extension doesn't interfere much with the VS Code keybindings itself.
+That's why I like it.
+(JetBrains IDE like PyCharm, IntelliJ, PhpStorm, etc have Vim plugins that interfere a lot with its keybindings, so I don't use Vim plugin in those IDEs)

+I code in `Python` a lot so `Jupyter Lab` is another IDE that runs in the browse I like a lot because it's easy to experiment with code using its visual style.
+And yes, it has Vim extension (without any interference with its keybindings at all)!
+So I suggest using that.

 Also, if you are a Vim lover like me, you might like Vimium extension in Chrome.
 Try that and you will not need to use much mouse for browsing web anymore.